-Client KnowHow2GO.org Background Research shows that regardless of income level, America's young people (from Ad want to go to college and recognize that post-secondary education is a key to Council website): their future. , However, despite these high aspirations, low-income and first-generation students are underrepresented on college campuses.
+Client KnowHow2GO.org Background (from Ad Council website): Research shows that regardless of income level, America's young people want to go to college and recognize that postsecondary education is a key to their future.
+However, despite these high aspirations, low-income and first-generation students are underrepresented on college campuses.
 The reasons vary, but key barriers include affordability, a lack of college-going knowledge and preparation, low expectations, and a need for guidance and encouragement.
-This campaign encourages more low-income students and their families to take the necessary steps toward post-secondary education, with effective support from parents and adult influences (teachers, counselors, coaches).
+This campaign encourages more low-income students and their families to take the necessary steps toward postsecondary education, with effective support from parents and adult influences (teachers, counselors, coaches).
 Locations Exterior: city streets (school bus in one shot), urban garden Interior: classroom